rail-pay/rail/packages/default-join-server/README.md

 ### `POST /secrets/delete`

-Deletes a secret attached to the given Data Union.
+Deletes a secret attached to the given Vault.
 Example `request` payload:

 ```
 {